Scientific Name

 Description

-Aeonium nobile is a succulent plant that forms a large solitary rosette of thick fleshy yellowish-green leaves, occasionally reddish or brownish, especially along the margins.
-The rosette grows up to 32 inches (80 cm) in diameter.
-Leaves are up to 20 inches (50 cm) long and 7.2 inches (18 cm) wide.
+Aeonium nobile is a succulent plant that forms a large, solitary rosette of fleshy, yellowish-green leaves, occasionally reddish or brownish, especially along the margins.
+The rosette can reach up to 32 inches (80 cm) in diameter, while the leaves can grow up to 20 inches (50 cm) long and 7.2 inches (18 cm) wide.

-After several years the rosette matures and produces a large inflorescence that rises on a red stalk to display a flattened capitate head with many small red star-shaped flowers.
-The flower head is up to 16 inches (40 cm) tall and 2 feet (60 cm) in diameter.
-Flowers are whitish, intensely reddish variegated, and appear from late winter to spring.
+After several years, the rosette matures, producing a large inflorescence that rises on a red stalk to display a flattened capitate head with many small, red, star-shaped flowers.
+The flower head can reach up to 16 inches (40 cm) in height and 2 feet (60 cm) in diameter.
+The flowers are whitish, intensely reddish variegated, and appear from late winter to spring.
 The rosette dies after flowering.

-This species is another that does not offset, but you can cut the center out to force offsets in the middle.
+Aeonium nobile is another species of Aeonium that does not offset, but you can cut the center out to force offsets in the middle.

 Hardiness